XGovFormBuilder/digital-form-builder/README.md

 1. Make sure you are using node >=12. upto 14. `node --version`.
 2. Make sure you have yarn 1.22+ installed.
 You do not need to install yarn 2.4+, yarn will detect the yarn 2 binary within [.yarn](./.yarn) and that will be used.
+3. If using the designer:
+   - CSRF Protection needs to be disabled on the runner to enable it to receive post requests from the designer, so first ensure that the environment variable `PREVIEW_MODE` is set to true (default is false). eg...
+   - `$ export PREVIEW_MODE=true`
-3. Run `$ yarn` command to install all dependencies in all workspaces.
+4. Run `$ yarn` command to install all dependencies in all workspaces.
-4. Run `$ yarn build` to build all workspaces (this is needed because dependencies can depend on each other).
+5. Run `$ yarn build` to build all workspaces (this is needed because dependencies can depend on each other).

 As already mentioned, **always run scripts from the root directory.** because workspaces don't have scripts or packages you need to run from inside their folders and by running in the root directory yarn 2 can resolve the scripts/packages properly.